 Smith Funeral Home has expertly served the needs of Grinnell families and those of surrounding communities since 1925.
-Five generations of the Smith family have been engaged in the funeral home business in Grinnell.
+Five generations of the Smith family have been engaged in the funeral home business in Grinnell – click here to learn more and funeral and funeral homes

 Myron O. Smith (1870-1931), born in Kirkwood, Illinois, was the originator of the family business.
 He first experienced loss at the age of two, when his father died.
 Following his father’s death, he moved with his mother and brother to New York to live with relatives.
 The family returned to Illinois seven years later when Myron’s mother remarried.

-In the early 1880’s, the family moved to Red Oak, Iowa, where as a young man, Myron became a business associate of John Swope in a furniture store.
+In the early 1880’s, the family moved to Red Oak, Iowa, where as a young man, Myron became a business associate of John Swope in a furniture store and carried out shop fixtures in the area for a living.
 During that era, many furniture shops also crafted coffins and provided funeral services.
 It was in the furniture store in Red Oak that Myron gained experience in the profession of undertaking, as it was called at the time.

 While living in Red Oak, Myron married Hattie Frame and together they had three sons.
 In 1897, tragedy struck the young family when Hattie died from burns sustained when her cooking stove exploded.
 Myron later remarried and added a daughter to the family.